 4. How much do you know about keywords?

 For any campaign to be successful, you need to take a deep dive into the granularity of what is and isn’t working.
-This is especially true when optimizing your marketing campaigns, and even more so for PPC campaigns.
+This is especially true when optimising your marketing campaigns, and even more so for PPC campaigns.
 PPC is known to be a budget-hungry beast, and it’s tempting to spend all your time binning the most expensive keywords.
 What we don’t always realise is lower cost, equally as useless, keywords fly under the radar.
-While they don’t seem to cost much, they’re a major budget drain long-term which goes against all principles of budget optimization.
+While they don’t seem to cost much, they’re a major budget drain long-term which goes against all principles of budget optimisation.

 Your focus should be on reducing PPC budget wastage and to do that, you need to go deeper.
 The keywords generating real revenues should be the ones you put the focus on, and chances are they won’t be the high-volume search terms you’re putting all your bidding on.
 It may very well be that you have a ton of longtail, low-volume keywords that are real money-makers.

-Conversation Analytics provides intel on common sticking points that delay conversions.
+Conversation Analytics can provide intel on common sticking points that delay conversions.
 You can pinpoint the moment when sentiment dips and use clever sales scripts to turn an unhappy customer into a loyal advocate.
 You can even highlight the language or the incentives that resonate most with customers.
 You can then use that knowledge to help sales agents refine their sales scripts and convert more leads.

-Unlocking the insights into what happens before, during, and after every call will help you level up your marketing activities and totally optimize your marketing budget.
-From targeting the right keywords to drive more conversions, to creating exceptional customer experiences from start to finish, Call Intelligence will help you harness the power of all the data you have at your fingertips.
+Unlocking the insights into what happens before, during, and after every call will help you level up your marketing activities and totally optimise your marketing budget.
+From targeting the right keywords to drive more conversions, to creating exceptional customer experiences start to finish, Call Intelligence will help you harness the power of all the data you have at your fingertips.